CamdenMarshall/osticket-prereqs/README.md

 - Then go into the include folder under the same section of osTicket
 - Change the permissions of the ost-config.php file back to "Read Only"
 - Right click the file and select properties
-- Click the security tab and click Advanced
+- Click the security tab and then select Advanced
 - Select Everyone and then click Edit
 - Change Read & Execute and Read to the only permissions checked

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/5bdb705e-74fb-4788-8b95-e3efa2318861)

-- Click Ok then click Apply
+- Click Ok and then Apply
 - Click the link on the Webpage for Staff login on the osTicket page and attempt to login as admin

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/4e0409aa-b23a-47bc-924c-89024a2ac973)